trac-hacks/trac-wikinotification/README.rst

 Available Configuration Options
 -------------------------------
 These are the options available to include on your ``trac.ini`` under ``wiki-notification``.
-Some of them you can configure through web admin interface.
+You can configure them through the web admin interface, too.

 =====================  ==========================  ==========================
  **Config Setting**     **Default Value**          **Explanation**